 Bioengineering student Jonathan Su took first place in the poster competition, and pre-bioengineering student Mikayla Heston received an honorable mention.

-The CBEE ChemE Car team scored a second-place finish, earning the team its second consecutive trip to the national ChemE Car Competition, to be held in in November in Pittsburgh, Pennsylvania.
+The CBEE ChemE Car team scored a second-place finish, earning the team its second consecutive trip to the national ChemE Car Competition, to be held Oct.
+28-30 in Pittsburgh, Pennsylvania.
 The team was led by co-captains Gillian Williams and Parker Busch.
 Additional team members were Grant Kresge, Lauren Lippman, and Logan Slayter.
 Trevor Carlisle is the team’s faculty mentor.

 Joseph Danko (M.S.
 ChemE, 1985) has more than 30 years of experience in consulting, engineering, design, construction management, and operations.
 He is currently the managing director of city solutions for CH2M (now Jacobs).
 In this role, he leads development and implementation of projects and programs in resilience, urban development, smart cities, and mobility for cities and communities around the world.
 In 2007, he was inducted into the Oregon State University College of Engineering’s Academy of Distinguished Engineers.

 Question: What are you most proud of in your career as an engineer?